Global R&D trends in Surgical & Intervention Simulation

 As we have explored, there may be an Opportunity for hospital systems, malpractice insurance companies, and even health insurance companies to invest heavily in surgical simulation, because all of these entities have the potential for financial savings by increasing the technical skills of surgeons and improving communication of surgical teams.
 Until this occurs, departments may consider using current funds earmarked for didactic purposes and redirecting them to simulation education.
 Incentives could be given for faculty who convert traditional didactic activities to simulation-based interactive sessions.
 Industry may be another avenue of support.
 Already, there is significant industry support for healthcare education, for the development of simulation laboratories, “in-kind” donation of industry products for simulation, and industry-supported educational opportunities.
 But educators and residents must be aware of and properly disclose these industry relationships.
 As proposed by the scientific community, increasing funding from philanthropic sources or grant funding may minimize such reliance on industry support (2).

-Another main barrier in simulation training is that most solutions are still not realistic enough, thus making the direct practice with patients irreplaceable.
+Another main barrier in simulation training is that most solutions are still not available realistic enough, thus making the direct practice with patients irreplaceable.
 Moreover, in order to be financially successful, the simulator must be capable of offering the following features: (a) multifunctional training for many different specialties, (b) have the ability to train different levels of expertise, and (c) must be integrated into several aspects of medical practice such as preoperative planning, research and virtual prototyping of instruments or equipment (1).

 3.- Lack of standards in assessment metrics